 When there is a need for heating and/or cooling the air conditioning, refrigeration units and/or heat pumps are the most crucial part of the HVACR systems.
 In commercial buildings, HVACR systems usually stand for approximately 30-60% of the building’s energy consumption.
 However, the actual units producing cooling or heating are often overlooked as long as the desired temperature is reached.
-This often leads to inefficient operations of HVACR systems.
+This often leads to inefficient operations of HVACR systems, which increase the cost.
+This article will tell you how to avoid inefficient operations!

 Keeping the temperature at a good level is crucial for many organisations and one of the reasons that e.g. the real estate industry contributes to 39% of the global annual greenhouse gas (GHG) emissions and consumes around 30% of the world’s energy.